College of Veterinary Medicine

 All prerequisite courses required by the faculty, including those in progress at the time of application, must be completed satisfactorily by the end of the spring semester before matriculation in the fall.

-Beginning students applying for admission to the next fall semester must file applications on or before the deadline date specified in the application materials.
+Beginning students applying for admission to the next fall semester must submit electronic applications on or before the deadline date specified in the application materials.
 The college uses the national online application known as VMCAS.

 The general policy of the University regarding residency requirements for the baccalaureate degree applies to those students enrolled in the veterinary medical curriculum.